-How Are Life Insurance Premiums Taxed?
+How Life Insurance Premiums Are Taxed

-Tax Deductibility for the Self-Employed
+Exceptions for Businesses and the Self-Employed

 Sales Tax Treatment of Premiums